Analysis Framework & Cross-Domain Thinking

 Why Cross-Domain Thinking Matters

-The CTA exam tests whether you understand that architectural decisions are interconnected.
+The CTA exam tests whether candidates understand that architectural decisions are interconnected.
 A decision in one domain creates ripple effects across others.
-Judges evaluate whether you see these connections.
+Judges evaluate whether these connections are visible in the solution.

 Common Cross-Domain Cascades